Common ticks in Washington

 Rocky Mountain wood ticks look very similar to American dog ticks.
 Before feeding they are brownish in color and after feeding they turn grayish in color.
 They are huskier, more full-bodied and have shorter mouthparts.

 Western Black Legged Ticks

 Adult black-legged ticks have a hard, oval shaped body that is brownish-black in color.
 Females have brown-black plates on their backs and orange colored abdomens.
 Their eight legs are darker in color than the rest of their bodies.

 Before feeding American dog ticks are brownish-tan in color and have marbled white or yellow markings.
 After consuming a blood meal they turn grayish-blue or olive green in color.
 Their bodies are oval in shape but when full of blood they increase in size and become rounder.

 Why do I have a problem with ticks on my property?

-Ticks are most often introduced onto properties by rodents and other wild animals traveling through.
+Ticks are most often introduced onto properties by rodents and other wild animals found in Washington state traveling through.
 They are often found lurking in tall grasses and in thick vegetation as well as in overgrown shrubs, bushes, and wooded areas.
 When a potential host wanders by, they’ll drop down onto them.

 Do ticks bite?